Jack Robinson (songwriter)

-Jack Robinson (born January 17, 1938) is a songwriter and a music publisher.
+Jack Robinson (born January 17, 1938) is an American songwriter and a music publisher.

 Life and career

-Robinson was born in Seattle, Washington.
+Robinson was born in Seattle, Washington, United States.
 He grew up in a musical family; his father was an amateur violinist, his mother a professional singer.
 Robinson's three uncles and his aunt were professional musicians.
 His father, Bert, was English, his mother, Rena, Canadian.
 He studied journalism and American literature at the University of Washington.

 He began his professional career as a journalist in Seattle, then moved to Bellingham, Washington, San Francisco, California, Carson City, Nevada and finally, after serving in the United States Marines, Robinson moved to Paris, where he worked as a foreign correspondent with the United Press International.

 Robinson became a disc jockey on Radio Luxembourg.
 He dropped his news work to become a professional manager (directeur artistique) in an American publishing company which, among others, had just signed The Rolling Stones and The Who.
 The job of a professional manager is to take songs from the publishers' catalog and to find new writers and present songs to artists and record producers.
 Robinson then decided he would become a record producer.
 It was at that time he met and began working with Georges Chatelain who had formed the most advanced studio in France with Bernard Estardy.
 Chatelain took the time to not only explain the technical side of a recording studio, and showed Robinson sound recording and reproduction techniques.
 Robinson, Chatelain and Estardy went on to produce seven Top 10 hits with their artists Gilles Marchal and Martine Habib.